 Snorkeling Sharks Cove Tip – Theft is an issue here, so don’t leave anything valuable in your car.
 We use a good quality waterproof box, and take our keys, money, and camera out on the water.
 No more worries.

 Water Entrance for Snorkeling Sharks Cove

 From where you parked, walk toward the left side of the cove and find your way down one of the slightly steep little trails that lead down to the water’s edge.

-The water entrance here is not easy.
+The water entrance for snorkeling Sharks Cove is not easy.
 It is mostly rocky, although you can pick your way through a little sandy trail.
 You might consider wearing some footwear as the rocks here are sharp and if there are any waves at all, you can easily lose your balance while weaving your way through the rocks.
 Keep your fins tucked under your arm until you are in deep enough water to slip them on and swim.

 Once you start snorkeling Sharks Cove, you still must navigate around some rocks and through some more shallow areas.
 There can be a lot of fish through this area, so if the current and surge aren’t tossing you around too much, it can be a good place to spend some time.

 After you swim through this shallow area, 2-4 feet deep, it begins to drop off to 6-20 feet in the rest of the cove.
 The entire cove is worth exploring with its large boulders creating some fun topography and great places for swimming with fish.
 The deepest area is at the center of the mouth of the cove with a sandy bottom.
 The visibility in the cove varies depending on the conditions.